 In hindsight of the Brexit referendum and the US presidential elections, investors in the US have invested most of their funds in large companies in order to safeguard their investments.
 Investors generally look for a safer investment strategy that could beat the volatility outbreaks at the time of uncertainties.
 Money managers also advise investors to stick to large-cap stocks and reduce exposure to mid and small-cap stocks in days of unstable macroeconomic and political environments.
 The chart below shows the impact of US elections and the Brexit referendum on different indexes around the end of 2016.

-US Large vs Mid vs Small Cap Returns (%)
+US Large vs Mid vs Small-Cap Returns (%)

-Aspect of investing in Large Cap VS Small and Mid-cap
+The aspect of investing in Large Cap VS Small and Mid-cap

 WHY LARGE CAPS?